mui/material-ui/docs/pages/blog/2021-q3-update.md

   <a href="/components/masonry/"><img loading="lazy" src="/static/blog/2021-q3-update/masonry.png" style="width: 700px; margin-bottom: 16px;" /></a>

-- We introduced a new [unstyled package](https://www.npmjs.com/package/@mui/core), laying the foundations for supporting multiple design systems with headless components.
+- We introduced a new [package of components without styles](https://www.npmjs.com/package/@mui/core), laying the foundations for supporting multiple design systems with headless components.
   While it was tough to balance the time between working on v5 stable and developing the unstyled components, we still managed to introduce the first few:

   - [Autocomplete](/components/autocomplete/#useautocomplete)